Gold Open Access

 Once the article is peer reviewed and published, the author no longer has to worry about ensuring open access.
 In the case of gold open access, the publisher provides it directly on their site.

 To ensure that your article is fully open, we recommend publishing it under a public license.
 The most common public licenses used not only for scientific articles are internationally known Creative Commons (CC) licenses.
-With one of the 6 CC Licenses offered, you can outline how you want your published work to be handled and thus allow anyone to use the work under clearly defined conditions.

 Share on: Facebook Share on: Twitter